cgranell/rrp20/content/syllabus.md

 * Session 04: Reproducible notebooks (3 hr)
   * Notebooks and Comptiational narratives.
 Literate programming.
 Markdow format
   * Notebooks for writing scientific articles
+  * Notebooks for flexdashboards
   * Notebooks for presentations

 * Session 05: Reviews (3 hr)
+  * Types of reviews, cumulative reviews
-  * How to read a resarc apperç
+  * How to read a research article
-  * How to read a reseach compendium
+  * How to read a research compendium

 * Session 06: Final project (4 hr)